bfh/moodle-tiny_fontcolor/README.md

 The color name can be an arbitrary string e.g. Red or Dark Green or whatever you name your color.
 The name can be also the "corporate name" e.g. that is used in any style guides of the corporate identity at your institution.

+# Version History #

+## 0.2.1

+- Add behat test for the admin settings page and reorganize tests.
+- Remove function `str_contains` to be PHP7.x compliant.
+- Change maturity of plugin to release candidate.

+## 0.2.0
+Initial release